Hi, I’m Daisy Derrick

 The Dream

-A homestead-integrated studio where the rhythms of the land — seasonal growth, intentional rest, and stewardship - inform the rhythm of my needle.
+A homestead-integrated studio where the rhythms of the land - seasonal growth, intentional rest, and stewardship - inform the rhythm of my needle.
 A life where work is not a distraction from living but a refined expression of it.
-An exclusive clientele who travel with me, work with me virtually when I’m away, and trust me as the keeper of their wardrobe the way a trusted advisor keeps anything precious.
+An exclusive clientele who grow with me, work with me virtually when I’m away, and trust me as the keeper of their wardrobe the way a trusted advisor keeps anything precious.

 I’m building this alongside an apprenticeship model - because the goal was never just to make beautiful things.
 It’s to pass the skills forward, to prove that excellence doesn’t require the sacrifice of everything else, and to honor the women who came before me by doing this work with the same care they would have. <3